[?] Subscribe To This Site

 Know Your Potential Tribe Member...

 You won't get far by trying to please everyone.
-You have to target the people who are most likely to become members of your tribe.
+You have to go to the people who are most likely to become members of your tribe.

 Who are they?
 Where are they?
 What do they like?
 Where do they go?
 What do they like to buy?
 How much do they earn and how much do they spend?
 What excites them?
 What do they want?
 Keep on asking...